LikaloLLC/tourguide.js/README.md

 * `restoreinitialposition`: if you want to restore the scroll position after the tour ended, you may set this attribute to true; default is true

-* `colors`: if you want to customize the color schema of this plugin, use this attribute.
+* `colors`: if you want to customize the color schema of this plugin, use this attribute. object will be combine with default values.

   Here is the defult
   ```js